 - – Top 50 Bioethics Journals and Top 250 Most Cited Bioethics Articles Published 2011-2015 (Mark Hakkarinen, Georgetown)

 - – Top 100 Bioethics Journals in the World (same author)

 - – The CODEX list of journals in the field

 - – List from Google Scholar

 - – Key Journals in The Philosopher’s Index

 - – Core Bioethics Journals in PubMed (Georgetown)

 It is of prime importance to list the journals that are potentially or possibly predatory or of such a low quality that it might be dishonoring to engage with them.
-We have listed all 36 of them (up with eleven from last year) alphabetically and provided both the homepage URL and links to any professional discussion of these journals that we have found (which most often alerted us to their existence in the first place).
+We have listed all 39 of them (up with three from last year, although some are presently not responsive) alphabetically and provided both the homepage URL and links to any professional discussion of these journals that we have found (which most often alerted us to their existence in the first place).

 Each of these journals asks scholars for manuscripts from, or claims to publish papers in bioethics or related areas (such as practical philosophy).
 They have been reviewed by the authors of this blog post as well as by a group of reference scholars that we have asked for advice on the list.
 Those journals listed have unanimously been agreed are journals that – in light of the criticism put forth and the quality we see – we would not deem acceptable for us to publish in.
 Typical signs as to why a journal could fall in this category, such as extensive spamming, publishing in almost any subject, or fake data being included on the website etc., are listed here: